Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 ### 5/31/2023 HW

 Added the end goal of the triangle and made a specific set of conditionals to allow the tokens to move towards it once it was close enough.
 I also added some code for the dice, which prevents users from clicking and moving tokens in the homebase when they did not roll a 6.

+### 6/1/2023 CW and HW

+Fixed the bug that paused the entire game when a token reached to finish line, finished the interactions between tokens including a new method that sent tokens back to the homeyard, and fixed the scoreboard to update the values correctly.
+Helped with the demo states.

 ## Raihan N

 ### 5/22/2023